Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Implementation} We render the faint circle on the tabletop using Line Render, whose opacity encodes objects' proximity and whose interior deletes objects that drop sufficiently below the plane.
-The displayed opacity is computed as $\alpha=\max_j f(d_j)$, where $d_j$ is the distance from object $j$ to the circle center; $f(d)=1$ for $d\le d_{\min}$, $f(d)=0$ for $d\ge d_{\max}$, and varies linearly in between.
-Colliders are disabled when $d\le d_{\min}$ to allow entry; objects are removed if they fall by a depth $h$; opacity is smoothed each frame (lerp).
+We render the faint circle on the tabletop using Line Render, whose opacity encodes objects' proximity and whose interior deletes objects that drop sufficiently below the plane.
+The displayed opacity is computed as $\alpha=\max_j f(d_j)$, where $d_j$ is the distance from object $j$ to the circle center; $f(d)$ equals 1 for $d \le d_{\min}$, 0 for $d \ge d_{\max}$, and varies linearly in between.
+Colliders are disabled when $d\le d_{\min}$ to allow entry; objects are removed if they fall by a vertical distance $h$; opacity is smoothed each frame (lerp).